benkuly/trixnity/website/docs/client/customizing.md

 ## Custom events

-One goal on developing Trixnity was the ability to add custom events.
-This is achieved by a mapping event types to Serializers.
-In this example we added a new message event `net.folivo.dino`.
-As a developer you than can receive events of this Kotlin type like all other default events.
+One goal in developing Trixnity was the ability to add custom events.
+This is achieved by mapping event types to serializers.
+In this example, we added a new message event: `net.folivo.dino`.
+As a developer, you can then receive events of this Kotlin type like all other default events.

 ```kotlin
 @Serializable